vippsas/vipps-developers/faqs/common-errors-faq.md

-Merchants can log in on [portal.vipps.no](https://portal.vipps.no) and deactivate their sale units.
+Merchants can log in on [portal.vipps.no](https://portal.vipps.no) and deactivate their sales units.
 This is sometimes done "by accident", without being aware of the consequences.
-If a sale unit has been incorrectly deactivated, the merchant can reactivate it again.
+If a sales unit has been incorrectly deactivated, the merchant can reactivate it again.

 **Please note:** We require BankID for deactivation and reactivation,